Get started with Score

 Overview

 If you’re new to Score, we recommend starting with the score-compose reference implementation.
-It provides an helpful blueprint for using Score and allows you to become familiar with the Score specification before exploring further implementation options.
+It provides an helpful blueprint for using Score and allows you to become familiar with the Score specification before exploring further implementation options. score-compose is also great for local development and for building meaningful test steps into CI/CD pipelines.

 1. score-compose